skyrpex/cloudy/README.md

 # cloudy-ts

 > These packages aren't yet published on npm.
 This is still highly experimental.
+> Need to figure out a few things before releasing the first version:
+> - Define a good Github Actions workflow (linting, testing, auto releases, auto upgrades, etc)
+> - Explore a few more typed constructs and clients
+> - Move to a Github Organization
+> - Add some more documentation

 Cloudy is a set of constructs for the [AWS Cloud Development Kit](https://github.com/aws/aws-cdk) that aim to improve the DX by providing a faster and type-safe code environment.